SergeCaron/Create_USB_Drive_for_Windows_Installation/README.md

 			Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted

-Operation:
+# Operation:
 - [ ] Start the script using your method of choice.
-- [ ] Locate the Windows Installation ISO for which you want a USB key
+- [ ] A file browser displays the user's desktop: locate the Windows Installation ISO for which you want a USB key.
 - [ ] Insert a USB key and press ENTER
 - [ ] Specify the BIOS boot architecture (MBR or UEFI)
 - [ ] Confirm the operation ;-)